EAN-13 vs EAN-8: Which Product Barcode Do You Need?

 Example: 590 + 12345 + 00012 + 8

 Your GS1 Company Prefix identifies your company.
 You assign product codes within your prefix.
-One prefix covers all your products — 10, 100, or thousands depending on the prefix length you purchased.
+One prefix covers all your products, whether that's 10, 100, or thousands depending on the prefix length you purchased.

 EAN-8 Number Anatomy